3erikpotter/icp-adoption/README.md

 - Suitable for enterprise, government, hospital, military applications
 - Handles highly critical and sensitive data with sound protection.
 Needs to be all on-chain, verifiable, trustless, tamperproof

-## UTOPIA Private crypto cloud
+## UTOPIA private crypto cloud protocol
+- Unstoppable Tamperproof Open Platform for Independent Autonomy
-- Targeting governments, global institutions
+- Targeting governments, global institutions, sovereign organizations
 - Very early stage, not live and no verified users yet, but strong demand anticipated and rare opportunity.
 - No other such tech, and in combination of AI on-chain and the public ICP crypto cloud